mazzyy/RaynMaker.Portfolio/docs/Backlog.md

 - over all performance

+- show negative numbers in red

-- vue templates for report tables
+- vue navigation?

 - test and impl event invariants (e.g. cannot sell more than i have)

 - report: pie chart of positions + cash compared to total investment capital